 |Red Zone||Increased stroke volume, which means the heart is getting stronger and more efficient in pumping blood (aka better performance).|

-In general, the time spent in each orange theory heart rate zone will depend on the duration of the class and the class type.
-For example, you may get the most splat points and stay in higher heart rate zones during the Orange 3G class because it uses all 3 stations.
+For example, I may get the most splat points and stay in higher heart rate zones during the Orange 3G class because it uses all 3 stations.

 Also, keep in mind that each class is different.
-Every workout is a combination of many different exercises like rowing, strength, and treadmill, so the time you spend in each heart rate zone will also vary.
+Every workout I do is a combination of many different exercises like rowing, strength, and treadmill, so the time I spend in each heart rate zone can also vary.

-Below you can find the table with how much time you should spend in each orange theory heart rate zone.
+Below you can find the table with how much time I spend in each orange theory heart rate zone.

 |Peloton Heart Rate Zones||Duration|

 A good Orangetheory workout should cover all of the heart rate zones.